-Action Items from 8 June 2017 Managing National Assessment Report There were no items to be actioned from the 2017 review.
+Action Items from 28 June 2018 Managing National Assessment Report There were no items to be actioned from the 2018 review.

-External moderation response to outcomes and processes The school has strengthened its response to external moderation feedback to support the continuous improvement of assessor judgements and the credibility of results reported to NZQA.
-The Principal's Nominee has created pro-forma requiring a response from Heads of Department where assessor judgements are inconsistent with the standard.
-The Head of Department and Principal's Nominee discuss the response.
+External moderation response to outcomes and processes The school has strengthened its response to external moderation feedback to support the continuous improvement of assessor judgements, and the credibility of results reported to NZQA.
+The Principal's Nominee has created a pro-forma requiring a response from Subject Leaders where assessor judgements are inconsistent with the standard.
+The Subject Leader and Principal's Nominee discuss the response and the PN files a copy digitally.
 This good practice has added rigour to the school's quality assurance process.